-i) The Group has allotted 83,893,088 and 41,765,661 fully paid up equity shares during the quarter ended March 31, 2016 and June 30, 2014 respectively, pursuant to 1:1 bonus share issue approved by shareholders.
-Consequently, options/ units granted under the various employee share based plans are adjusted for bonus share issue.

-ii) The Board of Directors of the Group at its meeting held on June 28, 2017, had approved buyback of up to 4,320,000 equity shares of Rs 10 each, on a proportionate basis, at a price of Rs 625 per equity share payable in cash for an aggregate consideration of up to Rs 2,700 (Rupees Two thousand seven hundred million only), excluding transaction costs viz. brokerage, applicable taxes such as securities transaction tax, service tax, GST, stamp duty, etc., by way of a Tender Offer, through Board approval route through Stock Exchange Mechanism.
+- e) In the period of five years immediately preceding December 31, 2017: - i) The Group has allotted 83,893,088 and 41,765,661 fully paid up equity shares during the quarter ended March 31, 2016 and June 30, 2014 respectively, pursuant to 1:1 bonus share issue approved by shareholders.
+Consequently, options/ units granted under the various employee share based plans are adjusted for bonus share issue. - ii) The Board of Directors of the Group at its meeting held on June 28, 2017, had approved buyback of up to 4,320,000 equity shares of Rs 10 each, on a proportionate basis, at a price of Rs 625 per equity share payable in cash for an aggregate consideration of upto Rs 2,700 (Rupees Two thousand seven hundred million only), excluding transaction costs viz. brokerage, applicable taxes such as securities transaction tax, service tax, GST, stamp duty, etc., by way of a Tender Offer, through Board approval route through Stock Exchange Mechanism.
 This is in accordance with the provisions of the Companies Act, 2013 and the Securities and Exchange Board of India (Buy Back of Securities) Regulations, 1998, and other applicable laws and regulations.

-The administrative Committee at its meeting held on July 20, 2017 has approved the quantum of buyback of upto 4,224,000 equity shares of Rs.
+The administrative Committee at its meeting held on July 20, 2017 had approved the quantum of buyback of upto 4,224,000 equity shares of Rs.
 10 each on a proportionate basis, at a price of Rs 625 per equity share payable in cash for an aggregate consideration of upto Rs 2,640 (Rupees Two thousand six hundred and forty million only), excluding transaction costs.

-During the quarter, the Group has bought back 4,224,000 equity shares of Rs 10 each on a proportionate basis, at a price of Rs 625 per equity share for an aggregate consideration of Rs 2,640 (Rupees Two thousand six hundred and forty million only), and completed the extinguishment of the equity shares bought back.
+During the quarter ended September 30, 2017, the Group bought back 4,224,000 equity shares of Rs 10 each on a proportionate basis, at a price of Rs 625 per equity share for an aggregate consideration of Rs 2,640 (Rupees Two thousand six hundred and forty million only), and completed the extinguishment of the equity shares bought back.
 Capital redemption reserve has been created to the extent of nominal value of share capital extinguished amounting to Rs 42 million.
 The buyback and creation of capital redemption reserve was effected by utilizing the securities-premium and free reserves.